Robinpig/Note/docs/CS/Java/JDK/Basic/Ref.md

      */
     private long timestamp;

-    /**
-     * Creates a new soft reference that refers to the given object.
-The new
-     * reference is not registered with any queue.
-     *
-     * @param referent object the new soft reference will refer to */ public SoftReference(T referent) {
-        super(referent);
-        this.timestamp = clock;
-    }

-    /**
-     * Creates a new soft reference that refers to the given object and is
+    // Creates a new soft reference that refers to the given object and is
-     * registered with the given queue.
+    // registered with the given queue.
-     *
-     * @param referent object the new soft reference will refer to
-     * @param q the queue with which the reference is to be registered,
-     *          or <tt>null</tt> if registration is not required *
-     */
     public SoftReference(T referent, ReferenceQueue<? super T> q) {
         super(referent, q);
         this.timestamp = clock;